[aprssig] APRS Voice Alert Explained, in short

 You may want to emphasize, up front, that this is for mobiles (moving stations) not for fixed stations (though there may be a few exceptions )

 I'd also recommend putting the full summary first, then the how-to detail.
 Something like this:

 > Voice alert is essentially adding a 100hz CTCSS tone to the

-> (CT on the D700) and leaving the volume on the data channel up.
-When
+> the same tone squelch and leaving the volume up on the data channel

 > The full details can be found: